philister16/saja/readme.md

 ```bash
 $ saja --blank <yourProject>
 ```
 If you don't want the default folder and file structre of Sassyjade add the `--blank` flag.
 You can also just use `-b` instead.
+This will give you a `gulpfile.js`, together with the `package.json` and `sassyjade.config.json`.
+From there you can start to configure and build your project manually.
 ## License
 MIT &copy; [philister16](mailto:phil@rhinerock.com)